So look at how old she was. My mother was eighty-four years old . . . eighty-four.

 a hollar.
 And when he got through hollaring, a big cloud came -- most

 generally.
 That was Gaa-bii-báa-gIt.
 He has his own way

 of life.
 The history of this great guy also says that he fires two or

 three shots in the woods.
 But where did he get his gun?
-Winibozho
+Wenabozho

 was scared of Gaa-bii-báa-gIt.
-And the one next to Winibozho
+And the one next to Wenabozho

 wasn't trusted by the Indians.

 You know who I imagine who Gaa-bii-báa-gIt is?
 He's

 a devil in the woods.
 He's a devil in the woods.
 He destroys the